 Also new to you: meet our finished driveway.
 We had Belgian blocks added to the edge of it, and the walkway, and around the flower beds.

-The first contractor had just added concrete to the sides to keep the stones in place — to keep the costs down — but that was breaking and shifting after just a few months.
+The first contractor had just added concrete to the sides to keep the stones in place — to keep the costs down — but that was breaking and shifting after just a few months from the weight of my car on it.

-It was expensive to add the Belgian blocks but had to be done, and now we don’t have to worry about Don’s large truck and the winter weather destroying the driveway.
+It was expensive to add the Belgian blocks but had to be done, and now we don’t have to worry about the winter weather destroying the driveway.

 I added two strands of fake leaves I found at HomeGoods to our door, and added a few pumpkin decorating items from HomeGoods, Target, and Michael’s.